isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **New Features**

+- Provide a link (https://isb-cgc.appspot.com/opt_in/form_reg_user/) to the opt-in page.
+The link will first prompt the user to login with their google ID (if they are not already logged in).
+After the login, the feedback page will open.

 **Bug Fixes**

 - When writing and saving a comment in the cohort details or worksheet sections, the system displayed underlying code (such as escape characters) along with the text entered in the Comments panel.
 This has been corrected.

 - Some data results were not displaying when working with OncoGrid due to it being unable to handle the amount of data being processed.
+This has been fixed.

+- All plotting components under the Plot settings should be disabled when user views a shared workbook; however, 'Plot by' and 'Plot as Log' were not.
 This has been fixed.

 **Known Issues**